hectorcorrea/solr-for-newbies/20_schema.md

   #
 ```

+You can also view this information via the [Solr Admin](http://localhost:8983/solr/#/bibdata/schema) web page, under the *Schema* menu option or by looking at the `managed-schema` file under the *Files* menu option.

 You can request each of these categories individually with the following commands (notice that combined words like `fieldTypes` and `dynamicFields` are *not* capitalized in the URLs below):

 ```